-She spent 15 years as a staff writer for The Philadelphia Inquirer, The Associated Press and the St. Louis Post-Dispatch.
+She spent 15 years as a staff reporter for The Philadelphia Inquirer, The Associated Press and the St. Louis Post-Dispatch.
 She witnessed an execution, investigated medication errors and spent a month in India covering the tsunami rescue and recovery.

 Blogging: Despite her years of investigative reporting on subjects that matter, Fallik has a pop culture problem.
 After correctly identifying a Project Runway designer’s dress on a Wall Street Journal editor, they hired her to blog a variety of programs including Gossip Girl, Vampire Diaries and Project Runway.
 She interviewed Tim Gunn, reviewed U2 and forced herself to taste many samples at the Specialty Food Show in New York City.